-Do not request that officers undertake consultation on the proposed amendment to the conditions attached to a Hackney Carriage Proprietor's Licence and Private Hire Vehicle Proprietors' Licence.
+Do not request that officers undertake consultation on the proposed amendment to the Hackney Carriage Proprietor's Licence and Private Hire Vehicle Proprietors' Licence.

 Request officers undertake further work in relation to this matter before and referring the matter back to Committee.